substratusai/kubeai/docs/how-to/configure-text-generation-models.md

 There are 2 ways to install a text generation model in KubeAI:
 - Use Helm with the `kubeai/models` chart.
-- Use `kubectl apply -f model.yaml` to install a Model CRD.
+- Use `kubectl apply -f model.yaml` to install a Model Custom Resource.

 KubeAI comes with pre-validated and optimized Model configurations for popular text generation models.
 These models are available in the `kubeai/models` Helm chart and are also published as raw manifests in the `manifests/model` directory.

-You can also easily define your own models using the Model CRD directly or by using the `kubeai/models` Helm chart.
+You can also easily define your own models using the Model Custom Resource directly or by using the `kubeai/models` Helm chart.

 ## Install a Text Generation Model using Helm